Paradise Papers: Nigeria

 Aliko Dangote, then Africa's richest man with an estimated wealth of 12.1 billion, was linked to shell companies residing in tax havens by the Paradise Papers and, previously, by the Panama Papers, then, subsequently, by the Pandora Papers.

 President of the Nigerian Senate Bukola Saraki is listed in the papers as a director and a shareholder of Tenia Ltd., a company established in the Cayman Islands in April 2001.

 Uganda

-Foreign Minister Sam Kutesa is listed as a beneficiary, along with his daughter, of a trust which holds the Seychelles-based Katonga Investments Ltd. Katonga gave as its source of income Enhas Uganda, another Kutesa-owned company criticized in a parliamentary committee as part of privatization it said had been "manipulated and taken advantage of by a few politically powerful people who sacrifice the people's interests".
+Foreign Minister Sam Kutesa is listed as a beneficiary, along with his daughter, of a trust which holds the Seychelles-based Katonga Investments Ltd. Katonga gave as its source of income Enhas Uganda, another Kutesa-owned company criticised in a parliamentary committee as part of privatisation it said had been "manipulated and taken advantage of by a few politically powerful people who sacrifice the people's interests".
 Kutesa was also president of the United Nations General Assembly in 2014–2015.

 Kutesa told the Daily Monitor he had never done anything with the company.